talent-consulting/us/index.markdown

 - Avoid naming collisions across modules
 - Ease project handovers of source code to relevant parties
 - Promote understanding in case of code reuse after a long interval

+## Comments
+- If your code is readable then comments should be unnecessary
+- Meaningful but not verbose
+- But if complex code then detail in the function header comment
+- Use // not /* */

 # Header 1
 ## Header 2
 ### Header 3